Electric Dipole & Dipole in a Uniform External Field

 Dipole in a Uniform External Field

-Consider an electric dipole consisting of charges −q and +q and of length 2placed in a uniform electric field making an angle θ with electric field.
+Consider an electric dipole consisting of charges −q and +q and of length 2a placed in a uniform electric field

-Force on charge −q at (opposite to)
+Force on charge −q at

-Force on charge +at (along)
+Force on charge +q at

 Electric dipole is under the action of two equal and unlike parallel forces, which give rise to a torque on the dipole.